Supplied homepage artwork with the article title over mountains and cloud

 Paul Powell, mountaineer & author - 1962 (by phone in 90’s)

 Some people professionally involved in the search believed that the Aspiring area was one of strong possibility.
-Paul Powell, a very experienced mountaineer who had climbed extensively in Mt Aspiring country, was the Chief Search and Rescue Officer of the New Zealand Federated Mountain Clubs in the Otago region and was heavily involved in the search effort.
+Paul Powell, a respected and very experienced mountaineer who had climbed extensively in Mt Aspiring country, was the Chief Search and Rescue Officer of the New Zealand Federated Mountain Clubs in the Otago region and was heavily involved in the search effort.
 Powell was forever convinced that the aircraft came down in the Aspiring/Matukituki area, as were his SAR colleagues.
-He knew of the Aspiring Station hearings and felt very sure that the aircraft had come down in that region.
+He knew of the Aspiring Station hearings and felt very sure that the aircraft had come down somewhere in that area.
 Some close colleagues of his felt the same.
-Powell was a Dentist by profession, a poet, and an author of several books including his classic book on climbing - “Men Aspiring”.
+Powell was a Dentist by profession, a poet, and an author of several books including his classic book on mountaineering - “Men Aspiring”.
 In a chapter he devoted to the disappearance of the Dragonfly, Powell said - “I have a feeling, so strong that it has returned to me time and time again over the years, that the Dragonfly is somewhere near Aspiring.”
+After the official search was called off Powell spent much time searching for it on foot in areas above both branches of the Matukituki River and also, perhaps interestingly, in an area east of Rainbow Valley where he later had the New Zealand Geographic Board name a nearby peak after the Dragonfly.

 SAR HQ opinion